Preparing For Camp

 Overall, the best advice is to eat well, get sleep, drink lots of water, etc. This will help you avoid an illness or accident that interferes with a splendid summer.

 No Smoking at HVC!
 Almost all staff have said they don't smoke.
-If you do — even 1 or 2 daily — note that you can only smoke on limited off-time, miles away from camp.
+If you do — even 1 or 2 daily — note that you can only smoke on limited off-time, far from camp.
 This often means going 36-48 hours without a cigarette.
 Quitting is difficult.
 Avoid the mistake of waiting 'till you arrive here to deal with this situation.
 Quit now!

 Cell Phone use is prohibited on camp property as are gameboys, etc. belonging to children.
 This policy is firm and applies to all staff, campers and visitors.
 It is rooted in our philosophy that the success of the camp community and its many members depends on individual expression and the richness of group life.
 Camp’s goals are not attainable if community members are “tuned out.”